 Trade in goods and services and the single market – why does it matter?

-Trade in goods and services is one of the key mechanisms fostering competition, consumer choice and allocative efficiency in the single market.
+Trade in goods and services is one of the key mechanisms fostering competition, consumer choice and the efficient allocation of resources in the single market.

-This section measures the level of integration of trade in goods and services in the single market by looking at indicators at both country and EU level.
+This section measures the level of integration of trade in goods and services in the single market by looking at indicators at both national and EU levels.

-SMEs in the industry sector with exports of goods to other EU countries
+SMEs in the industrial sector with exports of goods to other EU countries

 This indicator measures the share of SMEs reporting dispatches of goods to other EU countries, based on value added tax (VAT) data.
 The share is calculated by dividing the number of exporting SMEs (nominator) by the total number of SMEs (denominator).

-Data cover the industry sector only, i.e. NACE codes B, C, D and E.
+Data only cover the industrial sector, i.e. NACE codes B, C, D and E.

-No growth rates are available for Cyprus and Malta because 2016 data are missing.
+No 2020 data available for Malta, and no growth rates are available for Cyprus and Malta because 2017 data are missing.